ysyk2021/winning-interview-techniques-proven-strategies-for-success/src/chapter-8-3.md

-Chapter 10: What to Do If You Don't Get the Job
+What to Do If You Don't Get the Job
 ===============================================

 Not getting a job offer can be disappointing and disheartening.
 However, it's important to approach rejection as an opportunity for growth and to maintain a positive mindset.
 In this chapter, we will explore strategies and techniques to help you navigate the aftermath of not getting a job and move forward towards future success.